vidrop/portfolio-website/README.md

 <input type="email" name="email" placeholder="Email" pattern="[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}" required>
 ```

-For example here my name attributes are:
+for example here my name attributes are:

 - `name`
 - `message`
 - `phone`
 - `email`

-So they must be the name of the headers of my google sheet
+so they must be the name of the headers of my google sheet

-- Go to `Extensions` > `Google Apps Script`
+- go to `Extensions` > `Google Apps Script`
-- Copy and paste this code
+- copy and paste this code

 ```jsx
 var sheetName = 'portfolio contact';